Blosberg/GANGCO/README.md

 # Applications:

 The most obvious remaining applications of this work are essentially unfinished projects described in my thesis.
-[Chapter 3](https://github.com/Blosberg/GA_GC/blob/master/BO_thesis_chap3.pdf) considers the interactions of two different species of interacting particles (such as, for example, nucleosomes and transcriptioin factors), while [chapter 4](https://github.com/Blosberg/GA_GC/blob/master/BO_thesis_chap4.pdf) outlines the problem of inferring the underlying energetic landscape of a subtrate for particle binding, given only the binding density, and a putative neighbour interaction.
+[Chapter 3](https://github.com/Blosberg/GA_GC/blob/master/BO_thesis_chap3.pdf) considers the interactions of two different species of interacting particles (such as, for example, nucleosomes and transcription factors), while [chapter 4](https://github.com/Blosberg/GA_GC/blob/master/BO_thesis_chap4.pdf) outlines the problem of inferring the underlying energetic landscape of a substrate for particle binding, given only the binding density, and a putative neighbour interaction.
 A final potential application concerns the correlation of neighbouring void-sizes in time.
 In all cases, there are preliminary results, but not yet enough for final publication.
-I have since moved on to other work, and don't have the time to finish these projects, but if you'd like to carry the torch the rest of the way, please get in touch.
+I have since moved on to other work, and don't have the time to finish these projects on my own, but if you'd like to carry the torch the rest of the way, please get in touch.